daakiv/infant_mortality_app/README.md

 Installing all required r packages
-Link all dependency apps i.e SpatialAppKhdss and InforgraphicApp to the main app(InfantMortalityApp) Edit the directory that inputs data for InforgraphicApp i.e shape file and immunology data
+Link all dependency apps i.e SpatialAppKhdss and InforgraphicApp to the main app(InfantMortalityApp) Edit the directory that inputs data for InforgraphicApp i.e shape file and vaccine data